CWBudde/dglOpenGL/Readme.md

 dglOpenGL
 =========

 GitHub fork of the dglOpenGL header translation.
+The header is mostly kept as it is, except for removing deprecated stuff and extracting compiler defines to an external include file (dglOpenGL.inc).

 The original project is hosted on https://bitbucket.org/saschawillems/dglopengl